Szermer/Zendesk-Twilio-SMS/README.md

  * Log back in to Zendesk with a user that has administration privileges.
  * *Gear > People (found under "Manage")*
  * Find the "SMS User", click "edit"
- * On the left, change the Role to: "Agent"
+ * On the left, change the Role to: "Administrator"

 Create a new Heroku app
 -----------------------------